 Learning in Reception

-All the children entering Reception will continue to follow the Early Years Foundation Stage Curriculum which guides your child’s learning, development and welfare from birth to five, which means from Preschool to the end of their Reception year.
+All the children entering Reception will continue to follow the Early Years Foundation Stage Curriculum which guides your child’s learning, development and welfare from birth to five, which means from Preschool or Nursery to the end of their Reception year.
 The emphasis is on learning through play.
 We plan activities linked to our current topic and the interests of our children, and make observations to assess the children as they play and take part in group work.
-This year, 2020 - 2021, we are one of the schools participating in Government's Early Years Foundation Stage Reforms as an Early Adopter.

-The Early Years Foundation Stage Curriculum is still organized into these 7 areas of learning:
+The Early Years Foundation Stage Curriculum is organized into these 7 areas of learning:

 Communication and Language